 About McCarthy + Co

-With more than 30 years of experience in dealing with amputation compensation claims *, McCarthy + Co. has expertise in a wide variety of related fields including upper limb injuries to arms, hands and fingers.
-We are a family-run business, who pride ourselves on offering honest, impartial and helpful advice.
+With more than 30 years of experience in dealing with amputation compensation claims, McCarthy + Co. has expertise in a wide variety of related fields including upper limb injuries to arms, hands, fingers, and fingertips.
+We are a family-run business, and we pride ourselves on offering honest, impartial and helpful advice.